 “We’re talking about deliberative government processes.
 You will hear something,” Brown said.

-“There’s a lot of room to grow,” Brown said about the current limited adult-use NJ cannabis market.
+“There’s a lot of room to grow,” Brown said about the current limited adult-use New Jersey cannabis market.
 “We know there are limited locations.”

 He admitted the average price was too high due to a limited supply.

-Brown noted the difficulty holding property and getting town approval.
+Brown noted the difficulty of holding property and getting town approval.